-- Fiven a fixed budget of \$100,000, spending half on radio and half on TV may increase sales more than allocating the entire amount to either TV or to radio - In marketing, this is known as a synergy effect, and in statistics it is referred to as an interaction effect - The positive residuals (those visible above the surface), tend to lie along the 45-degree line, where TV and Radio budgets are split evenly.
-The negative residuals, tend to lie away from this line sales = $$\beta_0 + \beta_1 \times TV + \beta_2 \times radio + \beta_3 \times (radio \times TV) + \epsilon$$
+- Given a fixed budget of \$100,000, spending half on radio and half on TV may increase sales! - The positive residuals (those visible above the surface) tend to lie along the 45-degree line, where TV and Radio budgets are split evenly.
+The negative residuals tend to lie away from this line - In marketing, this is known as a synergy effect, and in statistics, it is referred to as an interaction effect